-- o Via We Transfer please provide a link, where indicated on the application form OR - Via a web link which leads directly to a designated slideshow please do not provide a general website, you need to give a URL address for a specific body of work.
+- Via We Transfer please provide a link, where indicated on the application form OR - Via a web link which leads directly to a designated slideshow please do not provide a general website, you need to give a URL address for a specific body of work.

 Jpeg files transferred to us must be saved with your name (firstname_surname_01.jpeg etc.) and with complete embedded IPTC information: copyright, caption, date and place.
-In addition, captions must be clearly displayed on any slideshow if directing to a specific URL or clearly cross-referenced on an accompanying word document attached with the application form.
+In addition, captions must be clearly displayed on any slideshow if directing to a specific URL or clearly cross-referenced on an accompanying word document included in the We Transfer link.